roymacdonald/ofxSoundObjects/README.md

 * Press the "Save All" button or keys `ctrl` + `shift` + `s` so you don't need to add the .props file again when opening this project.

 That's all.

+## Project Generator
+Create or update your project using openFrameworks' Project Generator and add `ofxSoundObjects` and `ofxAudioFile` in the addons section.

 ## Explanation
 #### The ofxSoundObject